dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week3_GlobalSecurity/Readings/README.md

 The security posture of the EU continues to evolve from these expectations, including such policies as General Data Protection Regulation (GDPR), which seeks to protect the soverignty of the EU by allowing it to enforce legal mandates.
 Since the infrastructure is local to their nation this becomes much easier and avoids the need to fight with international laws.

-## NATIONAL CYBER SECURITY AS THE CORNERSTONE OF NATIONAL SECURITY (2018)
+## National Cybersecurity as the Cornerstone of National Security (2018)

 In _Revista Academiei Fortelor Terestre.
 2018, Vol. 23 Issue 2, p113-120.
 8p._; [Kovacs, L](CyberSecurityCornerstone.pdf) points out that each nation is independently creating a cybersecurity strategy, and a lack of consistency causes there to be gaps in the implementations.
 This issues really comes back to another pivot of the Internet has no borders but the infrastructer does very much so.